Zoé Jiménez Corretjer: Publications

-She has been included in several important anthologies.
+She has been included in several anthologies.
 Two of them are the Antología de Poesía Puertorriqueña compiled by Mercedes López Baralt and the Antología de Poesía Latinomericana del Siglo XXI edited by Julio Ortega.
-Jiménez Corretjer has also contributed writing scripts for the television program En la punta de la lengua.
+Jiménez-Corretjer has also contributed writing scripts for the television program En la punta de la lengua.

 Awards

 Jiménez Corretjer obtained the Francisco Matos Paoli First Poetry Medal from the University of Puerto Rico in 1986.
 She received in 2008 the National Essay Award 2007 from the Pen Club of Puerto Rico for her book La mano que escribe: Literatura, Arte y Pensamiento.
 This is one of the most prestigious awards in literature on the island.